Union Institute & University: Vermont College acquisition and spin-off

 The Union Institute acquired Vermont College in Montpelier, Vermont, from Norwich University in 2001.
 The purchase of Vermont College added several master's degree programs and an adult degree program to the Union's existing undergraduate and doctoral programs.
 This enabled The Union to provide a progression of degree opportunities, along with certificates in advanced graduate study.
-In October 2001, the Union Institute was renamed "Union Institute & University".
+In October 2001, the Union Institute was renamed and adopted its final name Union Institute & University.
 In 2008, fine arts programs from Vermont College were spun off from Union into the newly independent Vermont College of Fine Arts.

 Early 2000s academic issues

 Union Institute & University's PhD program came under scrutiny by the Ohio Board of Regents, culminating in a reauthorization report published in 2002.
 In response to the report, Union underwent major academic and structural changes, including dissolution of the Union Graduate School and restructuring of its PhD programs.
-The PhD in Arts and Sciences, for example, was redesigned as a PhD in Interdisciplinary Studies, with four majors: Ethical and Creative Leadership, Public Policy and Social Change, Humanities and Culture, and Educational Studies, and offers a specialization in Dr. Martin Luther King Jr. Studies.
+The PhD in Arts and Sciences was redesigned as a PhD in Interdisciplinary Studies, with four majors: Ethical and Creative Leadership, Public Policy and Social Change, Humanities and Culture, and Educational Studies, and offers a specialization in Dr. Martin Luther King Jr. Studies.
 In 2004 the U.S. Department of Education also raised concerns about the quality of the institute's PhD programs.

 2023 financial distress

 Union Institute began to publicly experience severe financial distress in March 2023 when salaries owed to university staff were paid late.

 Throughout 2023, the university continued to exhibit signs of financial distress including further delayed wages and being locked out of its headquarters.
 Some university staff filed a class action lawsuit against the university alleging that the delayed wages violate labor laws.
 The lawsuit was settled in March 2024 for $110,000.

 The start of the fall 2023 semester was delayed from August to November, and then cancelled completely on November 15.
 In October, fifty doctoral students at Union signed a letter saying that the president of Union, Karen Schuster Webb, "should resign" and that the entire board of trustees should be replaced.

-Union was also placed on Heightened Cash Monitoring 2 by the U.S. Department of Education, a status that imposes oversight over its federal financial aid.
+Union was also placed on heightened cash monitoring 2 by the U.S. Department of Education, a status that imposes oversight over its federal financial aid.
 In late November, they revoked Union's ability to receive federal financial aid and also fined the university $4.3 million, alleging that Union collected more federal funding that it was supposed to collect and failed to refund the federal government.
 In addition, the Education Department reported that the Institute had failed to refund more than $750,000 in student financial aid that had been required.

 As a consequence of being placed on heightened cash monitoring status, the Higher Learning Commission, Union's accreditor, "assigned a Financial Distress designation to Union."

 In December 2023, a teach-out plan was announced between Union and Antioch University for two master's degree programs and a doctoral program.
 An additional teach-out plan was signed with Lasell University in Massachusetts.